ryanfb/kraken-gaza-iliad/groundtruth/index.md

  * Beginning of each line is usually capitalized
  * Pay close attention to punctuation, accents, capitalization, and spacing
  * This edition uses [stigma](https://en.wikipedia.org/wiki/Stigma_(letter)) for "στ": ϛ
+ * There are also some "ου" ligatures: ȣ
  * Iliad book numbers are referred to by capital Greek letters: Α = 1, Η = 7, Ν = 13, Υ = 20

 ## Index